ianhampton/Tealium-WordPress-Plugin/README.md

 To install:

-* Copy to your wp-content/plugins folder.
+* Install from the Wordpress plugin repository, or copy to your wp-content/plugins folder.
 * Enable through the plugins section within Wordpress.
-* Paste your Tealium code into 'Tealium Tag Settings' under Settings in Wordpress.
+* Paste your Tealium code into 'Tealium Settings' under Settings in Wordpress and save.
+* That's it!

+Optional steps:

+* The position of the Tealium tag can be selected.
+* If there are items you wish to exclude from your data object, add the keys as a comma separated list.

 Action examples
 ---------------

 There are a couple of actions that can be used to manipulate the Tealium tag or UDO in your themes functions.php file.

 For example:

 ```php
 /*